 Killer Instinct‘s final boss comes in the form of Eyedol, a dual headed cyborg warlord that is brought out of limbo by the Ultratech corporation.
 This bicephalous beast is the only character who isn’t instantly playable in the game.

-In order to unlock Eyedol, player must input a cheat code on the character selection screen.
+In order to unlock Eyedol, players must input a cheat code on the character selection screen.
 Eyedol’s character sprite is noted as being considerably larger than the rest of the roster, just as you would expect an interdimensional warlord to be!

 The stages throughout the arcade version of Killer Instinct are fascinating to look at.
 While the graphics may seem a little bit dated by today’s standards, back in 1994 they would have been considered truly “next-gen” visuals and were like no other 2D fighting game at the time.
 Ranging from areas such as the roof of a skyscraper and a snow-covered shrine to a blood splattered dungeon and a rickety bridge teetering across a canyon, there’s a wide variety of locations to batter your opponent through.